PyPSA/nowcast/README.md

 At the moment it only works for Germany.

-Takes daily data for wind, solar, hydro and load.
+Takes daily data for wind, solar, hydro, load and heat demand.

-Dispatches a future energy system with wind, solar, hydroelectricity, batteries and hydrogen storage to meet today's load.
+Dispatches a future energy system with wind, solar, hydroelectricity, batteries, hydrogen storage and flexible demand to minimise costs.
 Capacities for the future are fixed in advance.

 The dispatch is myopic over the next 24 hours.
-The long-term hydrogen storage is dispatched using a constant hydrogen value (e.g. 80 €/MWh).
+The long-term hydrogen storage is dispatched using a constant hydrogen value (e.g. 90 €/MWh).

 Outputs include: